 In lung disorders such as emphysema and asthma the ability to exhale fully has greatly diminished.
 Fear and habitual behaviours which builds up as a result of the disorder often mean that a person shortens the exhalation of the breath and uses accessory respiratory muscles rather than using the diaphragm.
 Over a period of time this habit can lead to more serious lung and heart problems.
 This breath work helps to counteract this and induces a sense of peace and calm to the body.
 This breath work is also very beneficial to people suffering from insomnia.

-- Find a warm cosy area where you won’t be disturbed, you can sit in the garden if the weather permits, light a candle, you may wish to play some soft gentle music (optional) and sit in a comfortable meditative asana (pose).
+- Find a warm cosy area where you won’t be disturbed, you can sit in the garden if the weather permits, light a candle, you may wish to play some soft gentle music (optional).
+Whereever, you choose sit in a comfortable meditative asana (pose).
 Keep your spine erect with your shoulders releasing down your spine, lengthen out through the crown of your head.

 - When you are ready to begin allow your eyes to gently close, observe the natural rhythm of your breath.
-Don’t alter or change your breath just simply observe the fact that you are breathing in and out.
+Don’t alter or change your breath just simply be an observer to the fact that you are breathing in and out.

-- At the end of the exhalation gently place your tongue on the tip of the straw and breathe in again through your nose and once more exhale through the straw.
+- At the end of the exhalation gently place your tongue on the tip of the straw and breathe in again through your nose.
+Once more exhale through the straw.

-- Continue this process for 3 to 4 minutes.
+- Continue this process for at least 3 to 4 minutes, longer if you wish.
 Allow the inhalation to happen naturally, do not force it to happen.

 - At the end of each exhalation place your awareness on your diaphragm and feel the gentle bounce/spring back up motion of the diaphragmatic muscle in the centre of your body.
 This allows the incoming breath to be effortless.

-- When the 3 to 4 minutes are up count your breathing cycle again.
+- When you have finished the practice you can count your breathing cycle again.
 Has it changed?
 Are you feeling more relaxed and calm?

 - Increases lung capacity by increasing both the inhalation and exhalation.

-- Practising this breath work helps to lower blood pressure and is useful prior to sleep especially if you suffer from insomnia and / or stress.
+- Practising this breath work helps to lower blood pressure whilst doing the practice and is useful prior to sleep especially if you suffer from insomnia and / or stress.

 - This exercise is very beneficial for children / young adults who suffer from asthma.
-As maintaining concentration maybe difficult in smaller children I often encourage them to use a straw to blow a feather up and down the yoga mat this introduces a fun element, use of a hollow liquorice whip also makes for another fun alternative and treat!
+As maintaining concentration maybe difficult in smaller children I often encourage them to use a straw to blow a feather up and down the yoga mat this introduces a fun element.
+Another option is to use a hollow liquorice whip which is another fun alternative and treat!
 Adults and kids both like this one and I will admit to using this method myself from time to time – simply inhale and exhale down the straw into a glass of water thus creating bubbles.
 Let your fun side out.
 It always lightens our energy and helps to make us smile which is great for the body.

 If at any time you feel uncomfortable or sense panic, just stop and take a few normal breaths before resuming again.
 Sometimes our fear of not taking in enough air can have an adverse effect, but with practise this can be over written.